biomedicalinformaticsgroup/cadmus/README.md

 export PATH=${PATH}:YOUR_WORKING_DIRECTORY/output/medline/edirect
 ```

-After copying and paste the above export into your terminal you can now run `bioscraping` with the following example:
+After copying and pasting the above export into your terminal you can now run `bioscraping` with the following example:

 **Minimum requirements:**
 ```python